Alex-Beep-Cao/Js-Practice-Small-project/README.md

 # Js-Practice-Small-project

 There are three small JS projects and using some basic JS functions.
-First one ----Guess the number
+First  ---- Guess the number
+Second ----
+Third  ----